Nicole Krauss: Career

 In 2002, Doubleday published Krauss's acclaimed first novel, Man Walks into a Room.
 A meditation on memory and personal history, solitude and intimacy, the novel won praise from Susan Sontag and was a finalist for a Los Angeles Times Book Prize.
 The movie rights to the novel were optioned by Richard Gere.

 Krauss's second novel, The History of Love, was first published as an excerpt in The New Yorker in 2004, under the title The Last Words on Earth.
 The novel, published in 2005 in the United States by W. W. Norton, weaves together the stories of Leo Gursky, an 80-year-old Holocaust survivor from Slonim, the young Alma Singer who is coping with the death of her father, and the story of a lost manuscript also called The History of Love.
 The book was a 2006 finalist for the Orange Prize for Fiction and won the 2008 William Saroyan International Prize for Writing for fiction.
 A film of the book, directed by Radu Mihăileanu, was released in 2016.

 In spring 2007, Krauss was Holtzbrinck Distinguished Visitor at the American Academy in Berlin.

 Her third novel, Great House, connects the stories of four characters to a desk of many drawers that exerts a power over those who possess it or have given it away.
 It was named a finalist for the 2010 National Book Award for Fiction and was shortlisted for the Orange Prize 2011 and also won an Award from the Anisfield-Wolf Book Awards in 2011.

-In 2015 it was reported that Krauss had signed a $4 million deal with HarperCollins to publish her next two works: a novel, and also a book of short stories.
-The novel is entitled Forest Dark and was published in 2017.
+In 2015 it was reported that Krauss had signed a $4 million deal with HarperCollins to publish her next two works: a novel, and a book of short stories.
+The novel, Forest Dark, was published in 2017.
 Francesca Segal, writing in the Financial Times, describes it as a "richly layered tale of two lives" that explores "ideas of identity and belonging – and the lure of the Tel Aviv Hilton".
 The novel's title is derived from the opening lines of Dante's Inferno, as translated by Henry Wadsworth Longfellow.
 The collection of short stories, To Be a Man, was published in 2020 and won the 2022 Wingate Literary Prize.

 In 2020, Krauss was one of three Artists-in-Residence at Columbia University's Mortimer B. Zuckerman Mind Brain Behavior Institute.

 In 2021, Krauss was the recipient of the Sami Rohr Prize for Jewish Literature, and the first to receive the newly created Inspiration Award, introduced to mark the 15th anniversary of the prize.